IgItIsKyi/CRUD-Budget-CLI-App/README.md

 ```
 CRUD-Budget-CLI-App/
 │
-├── app.py                    # Main program file to run the CLI app
+├── main.py                    # Main program file to run the CLI app
-├── budget.py                 # Logic for CRUD operations on the budget
+├── DBFunctions.py                 # Logic for CRUD operations on the budget
-├── requirements.txt          # Python dependencies for the project
 └── README.md                 # Project README file
 ```